 |--update (-u)||when specified, the existing build specification is updated with the results of the new incremental build instead of overwriting it.|

 |--build-file <string>||path to the Gradle build file.
 Absolute or relative paths are supported.
 Default is build.gradle in the current directory.|

 |--project-dir (string> (-p)||the project directory.
 Default is the current directory, or <install_dir>/bin.|

 |--debug-level <integer>||print debug information to the console.
 Default is 0 (no debug output).|

 The kwgradle command supports Gradle arguments that configure the build execution.
 Examples of supported build arguments are --info, -u, and -p.
-Comand line instructions that are separate gradle commands, such as -? and -v are not supported.
-These arguments are modelled in the Gradle API and therefore, because the tooling API always runs with the daemon, instructions such as --daemon and --no-daemon are also not supported.
+Command line instructions that are separate Gradle commands, such as -? and -v are not supported.
+These arguments are modeled in the Gradle API and therefore, because the tooling API always runs with the daemon, instructions such as --daemon and --no-daemon are also not supported.